tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.1_local_development_and_test/README.md

 "Hello world!"
 ```

-Now you know the server is running and the sample actor response as expected.
+Now you know the server is running and the sample actor responds as expected.

-You can also use Postman or any testing tools to simulate a front end sending request to the server.
-Just to make sure:
+You can also use Postman or any testing tools to simulate a front end sending requests to the server.
+Just make sure:

-- localhost:8000/say-hello
+- Use the following address: `localhost:8000/say-hello`
 - json request
 - http post
-- the request json as descripted above
+- the json request as described above

-In our next session we will create a sample-front-end project.
-It will run such request in the browser to make future tutorial easier.
+In our next session we'll create a sample-front-end project.
+It will run such requests in the browser to make future tutorials easier.